Ada-Developers-Academy/core-unit-1/unit1-wrap-up/activity-mind-map.md

 - [Mind Meister](https://www.mindmeister.com/)
 - [Software from this list of mind mapping software](https://zapier.com/blog/best-mind-mapping-software/)

-We will spend approximately 40 minutes in small groups to work together and include all the wisdom from our classmates.
-We will come back together as a large group to share insights.
+Spend approximately 40 minutes in small groups to work together and include all the wisdom from our classmates.

+Then, come back together as a large group to share insights.